exasol/error-reporting-go/README.md

 Result: `E-TEST-2: Unknown input 'unknown'.`

-`ParameterWithDescription(name, value, description)` method also gets a parameter description which will be used to generate a parameter description.
+`ParameterWithDescription(name, value, description)` method also gets a parameter description which will be used to generate a parameter description for the error-catalog.

 The builder automatically quotes parameters (depending on the type of the parameter) with single quotes.